 Work with a Reputable Colorado Springs Marital Property Law Professional

-If your divorce will occur in the Colorado Springs area, call (719) 577-9292 and speak directly the Marrison Family Law Firm today.
-We will answer your marital property division questions and help you determine your best course of action.
+Call (719) 577-9292 and speak directly to the Marrison Family Law Firm today, the leader in marital property law in Colorado Springs.
+We will answer your property division questions and help you determine your best course of action.
 There is absolutely no obligation and your consultation will be 100% confidential, so there's no risk.

 Divorce is painful enough.
-While it is very important to get it right, spending several months dealing with marital property division can be extremely tedious, especially if you are doing it alone.
+While it is very important to get it right, spending several months dealing with a property division can be extremely tedious, especially if you are doing it alone.
 Before embarking on this endeavor, please contact us.
-We can outline all of your options and help you determine a marital property plan that will work for everyone.
+We can outline all of your options and help you determine a plan that will work for everyone.